 So with the science part over and with that in mind, I’m about to throw at you some of the real Benefits of Travel, whether it’s short term or long term travel.

-16 Amazing Benefits of Travel : How Travel can make you
+16 Amazing Benefits of Travel: How Travel Can Make You

 1. Travel Educates You

-One of the major benefits of travel, is that the art of travel will educate you, everywhere you go.
+One of the major benefits of travel is that the art of travel will educate you, everywhere you go.
 Travel will throw you into a world of new cultures, fascinating histories, unfamiliar infrastructure, new cuisine and foreign languages.
 It’s impossible for you to travel and not learn something new.

-Sometimes learning about a countries precarious history or why an unusual custom is practiced in a country, can make your travel experience in that country much easier, and you’ll be respected more by the locals.
+Sometimes learning about a countries precarious history or why an unusual custom is practised in a country, can make your travel experience in that country much easier, and you’ll be respected more by the locals.